dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

     ());
 ```

-### 3.2 - The Main javaScript file in which I am createing an array of cameras
+### 3.2 - The Main javaScript file in which I am creating an array of cameras

 In order to get a good sense of the difference between the orthographic camera compared to the typical perspective camera, I will want an array of cameras.
 One will be an instance of THREE.PerspectiveCamera that is what I often use in most projects, while the other will be THREE.OrthographicCamera.
 So then in the main javaScript file I created this array of cameras actually than just the usual single perspective camera that I do in just about almost all of my threejs examples.
 Any code that I will want to apply to all cameras I will of course put in the forEach loop, such as setting the position, and zoom level of the cameras.